Grilled Whole Red Snapper (Oven Grilled)

 grilled red snapper on a platter

-No grill, no problem!
+No grill, no problem! you don’t need grill baskets or other fancy equipment to make this recipe.
 I am going to show you how to cook a whole fish completely in the oven.
-I used a whole red snapper here but the principles in this post will apply to any other fish.
+I used a red whole snapper here, but the principles in this post will apply to any other fish.

-The combination of herbs is to die for!
-The marinade that goes on this fish takes the taste to a whole ‘nother level.
-Even my non-fish-loving daughter was in love with this Grilled Whole Red Snapper!
+The combination of fresh herbs is to die for!
+The marinade that goes on this delicate fish takes the taste to a whole ‘nother level.
+Even my non-fish-loving daughter was in love with this Grilled Whole Red Snapper recipe!

 Herbs and spices for cooking a whole fish